Alabama vs. Cincinnati Cotton Bowl NCAA Football Odds, Plays and Insights | December 31, 2021

 Alabama Stats and Trends

-- The Crimson Tide are 6-5 ATS when favored by 13.5 points or more this season.
+- This season, the Crimson Tide have an against the spread record of 6-5 in their 11 games as a favorite of 13.5 points or more.

-- Alabama has gone over the point total in 41.7% of its opportunities this year (five times over 12 games with a set point total).
+- Alabama's games this year have hit the over in 41.7% of its opportunities (five times in 12 games with a set point total).

 - Alabama is 7-5 against the spread and 12-1 overall in games when it puts up more than 16.1 points.

-- The Crimson Tide rack up 495 yards per game, 190.1 more yards than the 304.9 the Bearcats allow per matchup.
+- The Crimson Tide average 495 yards per game, 190.1 more yards than the 304.9 the Bearcats give up per matchup.

-- Alabama is 7-5 against the spread and 12-1 overall when the team totals more than 304.9 yards.
+- Alabama is 7-5 against the spread and 12-1 overall when the team amasses more than 304.9 yards.

-- This year, the Crimson Tide have 10 turnovers, 22 fewer than the Bearcats have takeaways (32).
+- The Crimson Tide have 10 giveaways this season, while the Bearcats have 32 takeaways .

 - Find the latest spread and moneyline odds for Alabama at SISportsbook.